-- a) the given names or names, the surname and if applicable changes thereto, the maiden surname,

-- b) date of birth.

-- c) their sex,

-- d) place and state where the foreign national was born,

-- e) the birth certificate number,

-- f) their citizenship,

-- g) type of their residency and the address of their place of residence,

-- h) the number and the validity of their residence permit, - i) commencement of the residency and if applicable the date when their residency ended, - j) deprivation or restriction of their legal capacity, - k) administrative or judicial expulsion and the period for which they are not allowed to enter the territory of the Czech Republic, - l) marital status, date and place of the changes thereto, the given name or names of the spouse, surname of the spouse and their birth certificate number or their date of birth, - m) the given name or names of their children, their surname, birth certificate number, should the child be a foreign national; in the event the birth certificate number has not been assigned then their date of birth, - n) the given name or names and surname of their father, mother or any other legal representative, their birth certificate number, should they be a foreign national or should one of the parents or the legal representative not have a birth certificate number, then their given name or names, surname and date of birth, - o) the date and place and district of their death; should the death have occurred outside the territory of the Czech Republic, then the state on the territory of which the death occurred, alternatively the date of death, - p) the day on which the person was declared dead by a court decision or the day the foreign national declared dead did not survive - (5) The date maintained as reference data in the basic registry of inhabitants shall be used from the agenda information system of the registry of inhabitants or from the agenda information system of foreigners solely in the event those are in the form preceding the current status. - (6) In specific cases always only such data made available may be used as is necessary to complete the specific task.
+- a) the given names or names, the surname and if applicable changes thereto, the maiden surname (name), - b) date of birth, - c) their sex, - d) place and state where the foreign national was born, - e) the birth certificate number, - f) their citizenship, - g) type of their residency and the address of their place of residence, - h) the number and the validity of their residence permit, - i) commencement of the residency and if applicable the date when their residency ended, - j) restriction of their legal capacity,

+- k) administrative or judicial expulsion and the period for which they are not allowed to enter the territory of the Czech Republic, - l) marital status, date and place of the changes thereto, the given name or names of the spouse, surname of the spouse and their birth certificate number or their date of birth, - m) the given name or names of their children, their surname, birth certificate number, should the child be a foreign national; in the event the birth certificate number has not been assigned, then their date of birth, - n) the given name or names and surname of their father, mother or any other legal representative, their birth certificate number, should they be a foreign national or should one of the parents or the legal representative not have a birth certificate number, then their given name or names, surname and date of birth, - o) the day stated by a court in a declaration of absence as the day on which it becomes effective, and the day on which the declaration of absence becomes final, - p) the date and place and district of their death; should the death have occurred outside the territory of the Czech Republic, then the state on the territory of which the death occurred, alternatively the date of death, - q) the day on which the person was declared dead by a court decision or the day the foreign national declared dead did not survive. - (5) The data made available pursuant to Section 1 letter d) include - a) given name, surname, address of their permanent place of residence, - b) identity card number or, if applicable, series, - c) date of their death; should the person be declared dead by a court decision, then the day on which the person was declared dead by a court or the day the person declared dead did not survive, - d) date of expiry and shredding of the identity card, - e) number or, if applicable, series of lost, stolen, destroyed or invalid identity cards and the date when they were reported as lost, stolen or destroyed. - (6) The data made available pursuant to Section 1 letter e) include - a) given name, surname, address of their permanent place of residence, - b) passport number, - c) date of their death; should the person be declared dead by a court decision, then the day on which the person was declared dead by a court or the day the person declared dead did not survive, - d) date of expiry of the passport, - e) number, type, date of issue and date of expiry of the lost, stolen or invalid passport and the date when it was reported as lost or stolen. - (7) The date maintained as reference data in the basic registry of inhabitants shall be used from the agenda information system of the registry of inhabitants or from the agenda information system of foreigners solely in the event those are in the form preceding the current status. - (8) In specific cases always only such data made available may be used as is necessary to complete the specific task.